Top rated criminal defense attorney in Dade City, FloridaKaratinos Law, PLLC

 Professional in her approach, Ms. Karatinos makes sure to answer her clients’ questions and explain each step of the proceedings.
 She fiercely defends her clients at every stage and is rated “Superb” on Avvo.
 She holds a strong belief that everyone deserves to be treated with compassion and dignity.
 She was a recipient of the Victor O. Wehle Award for Trial Advocacy and the William F. Blews Pro Bono Service Award in law school.

-Practice areasCriminal defense, Criminal defense: DUI/DWI, Estate planning & probate, Personal injury - general: plaintiff
+Practice areasCriminal defense, Criminal defense: DUI/DWI, Family law, Appellate, Personal injury - general: plaintiff

-Arrest & arraignment, Assault & battery, Criminal fraud, Criminal law, Drug & alcohol violations, Expungement, False accusations, Felony, Juvenile delinquency, Misdemeanor, Motor vehicle offenses, Murder, Probation, Sex offenses, Theft, Traffic violations, Criminal domestic violence, DUI/DWI, Probate & estate administration, Motor vehicle accidents, Personal injury - plaintiff, Sexual abuse - plaintiff
+Arrest & arraignment, Assault & battery, Criminal fraud, Criminal law, Drug & alcohol violations, Expungement, False accusations, Felony, Juvenile delinquency, Misdemeanor, Motor vehicle offenses, Murder, Probation, Sex offenses, Theft, Traffic violations, Criminal domestic violence, DUI/DWI, Domestic violence, Motor vehicle accidents, Personal injury - plaintiff, Sexual abuse - plaintiff

 - 40% Criminal defense